-We continue our journey along exciting Route 66.
-Our first stop will be a famous traditional Route 66 gas station, The Gay Parita Sinclair, who currently is run only from donations and sales of Route 66 effects (The station is the legacy of Gary Turner, also known as the kindest man on Route 66).
-We continue and drive by Joplin, and it’s “Welcome Kansas”.
+You continue your journey along exciting Route 66.
+Your first stop will be a famous traditional Route 66 gas station, The Gay Parita Sinclair, which currently is run only from donations and sales of Route 66 effects (The station is the legacy of Gary Turner, also known as the kindest man on Route 66).
+You continue and drive by Joplin, and it’s “Welcome Kansas”.

 Day 6: Oklahoma City - Amarillo, Tx